Kitware/SMQTK-Descriptors/docs/release_notes/pending_release.rst

 CI

-* Also run CI unittests for PRs targetting branches that match the `release*` glob.
+* Modified CI unittests workflow to run for PRs targetting branches that match the `release*` glob.

 Dependency Versions

-* Update the locked version of urllib3 to address a security vulnerability.
+* Updated the locked version of urllib3 to address a security vulnerability.

-* Update the locked version of pillow to address a security vulnerability.
+* Updated the locked version of pillow to address a security vulnerability.

-* Update the developer dependency and locked version of ipython to address a security vulnerability.
+* Updated the developer dependency and locked version of ipython to address a security vulnerability.

 * Removed `jedi = "^0.17.2"` requirement since recent `ipython = "^7.17.3"`